cwchentw/coru/README.md

 * TrueOS, FreeBSD compatible
 * Solaris

-It should work on other Unix or Unix-like systems as well.
+It should work on any platform that owns a standard C compiler.

 Currently, our Makefile works with GNU Make.
 On some Unix or Unix-like systems, use `gmake` instead of `make`.